12 – Reasons Why You Should Visit Bwindi Impenetrable Forest

 More Gorilla Groups to visit – More Permits Issued – another reason why many flocks to Bwindi Impenetrable Forest.

 The Gorilla Habituation Experience, an all-day trek where you spend 4 hours with a gorilla family and researchers.
-This activity is only available in Bwindi Impenetrable Forest in the Rushaga, southern area of the park.
+This activity is only available in Bwindi Impenetrable Forest in the Rushaga, southern area of the Park.

 The Gorilla Habituation differs from a Gorilla Trek in that you are not just an observer, but you are an active participant in the Habituation Process.

-This is now a permanent activity offering by the Uganda Wildlife Authority.
+It is now a permanent activity offering by the Uganda Wildlife Authority.
 Since its inception, it has become one of the most successful new activities in Uganda.
 Many of our Bwindi Forest going clients choose it over a typical 1-hour gorilla trek.
 It is 1500 USD for the permit.
 However, no one has ever complained.

 4. Bwindi Impenetrable Forest – 2019 CNN’s – Most Beautiful Place in the World:

-In 2019 CNN Travel named Bwindi Impenetrable Forest as the most beautiful place in the world.
+In 2019 CNN Travel named Bwindi Impenetrable Forest as the most beautiful place in the World.
 Something we in tourism already knew.
 The rugged, stunning beauty of the ancient Afromontane Forest merely is breathtaking.
 Its ridges and steep valleys form a beautiful tapestry that is Bwindi Impenetrable Forest.

 CNN Travel is only repeating what it has said before when it named Bwindi Forest as one of Africa’s Best Park.
 Others such as Lonely Planet, National Geographic, and others have said.